epklein/epklein.github.io/_personal-dev/self-mgmt/daily-planning.md

 redirect_from: /mgmt/self/daily-planning
 ---

-I have two main purposes with my daily planning routine that I run every morning.
-First, to do a self reflection about the day.
-Second, to adjust the plan of my daily activities.
-The process is broken in 3 pieces, as follows.
+Every day, I run a brief daily planning routine.
+I have two main purposes with it: First, to do a self-reflection for the day; second, to plan the day ahead and adapt the [week plan](/personal-dev/self-mgmt/weekly-planning).
+The process is broken into three steps, as follows.

 ## Review today's history

-I'm a fan of journaling for long.
-This is the moment of my day where I review past events.
-It is like this day in my history.
-It makes me feel good to remember special moments, personal and professional achievements, the development of my chieldren, travelling notes and so on.
+I've been a big fan of journaling for long.
+This is the step of my routine when I review past events.
+This day in my history.
+It makes me feel good to remember special moments, personal and professional achievements, the development of my children, traveling notes, and so on.

-I review both my personal and my professional journals.
-Yeah, I keep both separated.

-I write that of course in software.
-Currently I use [Obsidian](https://obsidian.md/) as my journal and note-taking app.
+I review both my personal and professional journals.
+I write that in software.
+Currently, I use [Obsidian](https://obsidian.md/) as my journal and note-taking app.

 ## Review next activities

-This is the moment where I review my agenda and next actions in my todo list, and plan what I'll address during the day.
-Currently I use [Google Calendar](https://calendar.google.com) and [Todoist](https://todoist.com) as tools for that.
+This is the step when I review my agenda and next actions from my to-do list and plan what I'll address during the day.
+Currently, I use [Google Calendar](https://calendar.google.com) and [Todoist](https://todoist.com) as tools for that.

-I may also take a look at the pending activities in my teams' boards.
-Usually a Kanban board in a tool such as Jira, Trello, etc.
+I may also look at the pending activities on my teams' boards - usually a Kanban board in a tool such as Jira, Trello, etc.

 ## Review communications

-First moment of the day where I check my e-mail and messaging softwares.
-I get up to date with that, follow-up on messages or create tasks in one of my todo lists in Todoist.
+The first moment of the day when I check my e-mail and messaging tools.
+I get up to date with that, follow up on messages, or create tasks in one of my to-do lists.

 <br />

-Reviewing my journals and next activities is usually quick, no more than 10 minutes.
-Reviewing communications may get a bit longer depending of the needs found there.
-I have a 30 minutes closed in my schedule every morning for this daily planning routine, but I almost never use the whole slot for it.
+Reviewing my journals and next actions is usually quick, no more than 10 minutes.
+Reviewing communications may get a bit longer depending on the needs found there.
+I have 30 minutes closed in my schedule every morning for this daily planning routine, but I rarely use the whole slot for it.

 ---